ucd-library/cork-app-utils/README.md

   async get(id) {
     return this.request({
       url : `/api/get/${id}`,
+      // optional
+      // if the state is 'loading' and another request for this object
+      // comes in, both requests will wait on the same promise preventing
-      checkCached : () => this.store.data.byId[id],
+      // two network requests for the same object checkCached : () => this.store.data.byId[id],
       onLoading : request => this.store.setLoading(id, request),
       onLoad : result => this.store.setLoaded(id, result.body),